Industry

 The first recorded surviving introduction of European honey bees (Apis mellifera) into Australia occurred in 1822 aboard the Isabella.
 Since that time, honey bees have established widely throughout Australia.
 Commercial beekeeping has been incredibly successful because of the extensive areas of native vegetation, particularly eucalypts and other members of the Myrtaceae and Proteaceae.
 This abundant native floral resource produces large quantities of pollen and nectar, making this continent an ideal climatic and geographic region for the honey bee.

-The Australian honey bee industry consists of approximately 30,000 registered beekeepers who own a total of around 668,000 hives (see table).
-Only 6 per cent of registered beekeepers have more than 50 hives, but it is estimated that they account for more than 80 per cent of Australia’s total honey production and production of honey bee-related products and services.
+The Australian honey bee industry consists of more than 47,900 registered beekeepers who own a total of around 855,300 hives (see table).
+Only 4 per cent of registered beekeepers have more than 50 hives, but it is estimated that they account for more than 80 per cent of Australia’s total honey production and production of honey bee-related products and services.

 State Number of beekeepers % of beekeepers Number of hives % of hives Beekeepers with ≥50 hives